anyaevostinar/anyaevostinar.github.io/classes/201-f21/recursion.md

 To refresh on thinking recursively and writing recursive code.

 ## Logistics
 This is a lab assignment that you'll be handing in on Moodle.
-You should complete it on Wednesday Feb 10th, but it isn't due until Friday Feb 12th at 5:00pm Central.
+You should complete it on Wednesday Oct 13th, but it isn't due until Friday Oct 15th at 5:00pm Central.

-Open the Recursion Lab on Repl.it.
+You should work on this with your in-class partner, but you both need to submit separately.

-You're welcome to work on this lab with input from one or more members of your collaborative learning group.
-You should write all of your own code, but you're welcome to share your screen to look at one another's code, make suggestions, and compare ideas.
-Take a look at the Collaboration Policies document on Moodle if you have any questions about what's permitted.
+If you finish it outside of class without your partner, note which sections you completed together and which you completed separately in your `Collaborations.txt`.

 ## Setup
 [Mount the COURSES drive](https://wiki.carleton.edu/pages/viewpage.action?spaceKey=carl&title=CS+111+and+201+workflow+in+CS+labs) and remember to save everything into STUWORK. **If you don't do this, everything you write will disappear when you log out!!!!**